status-im/nim-metrics/README.md

 To enable metrics, compile your code with `-d:metrics --threads:on`.

+To avoid depending on PCRE, compile with `-d:withoutPCRE`.

 ## Architectural overview

 `Collector` objects holding various `Metric` objects are registered in one or